Tips and tricks in 3 minutes to help you to get started designing your first session in SessionLab

-- Search: find blocks and add them to your agenda from other sessions or in from the library
+- Search: find blocks and add them to your agenda from other sessions or from the library

 - Attachments: Get an overview of files attached to all blocks of the session

-- Block details: You might add more detailed instruction for certain blocks that are less practical to have in the table view of the agenda, and more suitable in a separate view.
+- Block details: You might add more detailed instructions for certain blocks that are less practical to have in the table view of the agenda, and more suitable in a separate view.
 You can also specify here the Goals and Materials you need for the block and attach files

 - Activity log: See what have your collaborators changed while you were away